1. Home: Explore careers

 Day-to-day tasks

-• discuss a design brief with your client
+• discuss design ideas with your client

 Working environment